yzotov/google-drive-maven-plugin/README.md

 Relaunch the command :
 mvn google-drive-maven-plugin:connect

 This time, it must succeed.
-At this point, maven will have created a file to store an access token and a refresh token to use Google Drive API.
+At this point, maven will ha ve created a file to store an access token and a refresh token to use Google Drive API.

 Upload file
 ----------------------